krakend/krakend-documentation/configuration/structure.md

 ```

-- `$schema`: *Optional*.
+- `$schema`: *Optional* but recommended.
 When added, enables [IDE integration](/docs/developer/ide-integration/) with autocompletion and documentation.
 Defines the JSON schema to validate your configuration.
-Is used by ` krakend check --lint`.
+The KrakenD linting process (` krakend check --lint`) does not read this property as it knows which version must use on runtime.
 - `version` (*mandatory*): The version of the configuration file format (not the version of KrakenD).
   - Format version `3`: **Current** (since `v2.0`)
   - Format version `2`: Deprecated in 2022, for versions between `v0.4` and `v1.4.1`